-Second National Plan for Open Science
+Second French Plan for Open Science

 Open science refers to the unhindered dissmination of results, methods and products from scientific research.
 It draws on the opportunity provided by recent digital progress to develop open access to publications and – as much as possible- data, source code and research methods.